Forth (programming language): Overview

 The colon indicates the beginning of a new definition, in this case a new word (again, word is the term used for a subroutine) called FLOOR5.
 The text in parentheses is a comment, advising that this word expects a number on the stack and will return a possibly changed number (on the stack).

 The subroutine uses the following commands: DUP duplicates the number on the stack; 6 pushes a 6 on top of the stack; < compares the top two numbers on the stack (6 and the DUPed input), and replaces them with a true-or-false value; IF takes a true-or-false value and chooses to execute commands immediately after it or to skip to the ELSE; DROP discards the value on the stack; 5 pushes a 5 on top of the stack; and THEN ends the conditional.

-The FLOOR5 word is equivalent to this function written in the C programming language using the ternary operator '?:'
+The FLOOR5 word is equivalent to this function written in the C programming language using the conditional operator '?:'